 BACKGROUND: In 2011, the Florida Legislature passed an amendment that eliminated a local government's ability to regulate firearms, including any local regulations on the ability to carry a handgun or concealed weapon into a public building or park.
-(Section 790.33 of the Florida Statutes) The City believes that it should have the right to regulate firearms locally to protect its citizens and should have the right to prohibit any person to openly carry a handgun in public or carry a concealed weapon or firearm into any government building or park.
+(Section 790.33 Fla.
+Stats.)
+The City believes that it should have the right to regulate firearms locally to protect its citizens and should have the right to prohibit any person to openly carry a handgun in public or carry a concealed weapon or firearm into any government building or park.
 In addition, due to the senseless killings that have resulted because of the legalization of assault weapons, the City supports the ban of these weapons and legislation that requires the purchase and ownership of all guns to be registered and licensed.
-Following the tragedy at Marjory Stoneman Douglas, the Legislature passed moderate gun reforms in SB 7026, also known as the Marjory Stoneman Douglas High School Safety Act.
+Following the tragedy at Marjory Stoneman Douglas, the Legislature passed moderate gun reforms in SB 7026 (2019), also known as the Marjory Stoneman Douglas High School Safety Act.
 However, a 2020 initiative of the Senate President to pursue additional moderate regulations, such as closing background check loopholes in private sales, received significant opposition from the House.

-There is currently reason to believe there may be attempts to roll back some of the progress made under the first Marjory Stoneman Douglas High School Safety Act.
+In 2023, the Legislature passed HB 543, a "permit less carry" bill which enabled residents to purchase and carry firearms without a state permit.
+There have also been increasing attempts in recent Legislative Sessions to roll back some of the progress made under the first Marjory Stoneman Douglas High School Safety Act.
 In 2021, SB 1884 was adopted providing that written and unwritten policies are subject to provisions allowing for the recovery of damages.
 The bill also provided that if, after a complaint is filed regarding the firearms preemption, a local government voluntarily changes the ordinance, regulation, rule, or policy (whether written or unwritten), with or without court action, the plaintiff is considered a prevailing plaintiff.
-Finally, legislation has been filed for the 2022 Legislative Session that would allow for "Constitutional Carry" or enabling residents to purchase and carry firearms without a permit.
+In 2023, the Florida State House of Representatives passed HB 1543, which sought to reverse age restrictions imposed by the Marjory Stoneman Douglas High School Safety Act.
+We anticipate additional attempts could be made in the 2024 Legislative Session.